linatal/WordAlignments_dictionary/README.md

 * -i2, --input_trg: the path to the input file with target language -> file before lemmatization or lowercasing
 *  -l, --list: comma-delimited list input (no spaces)

-For --list, include english verbs belonging to the class as comma-separated list (no spaces).
+For `--list`, include english verbs belonging to the class as comma-separated list (no spaces).
 To create the list, you can:

 - - go to source code of synsemclass website, search for